builderssquad/eth-even-listener/README.md

 # Eth Event Listener

-# by Builderssquad Bloackchain Developers
+### by Builderssquad Bloackchain Developers

 ## Motivation

 Make a simple smart contract event listener to get events from the smart contract in NodeJS app and be configure the finality

+## Implementation

+NodeJS module

+## Dependencies

+* levelup db - to keep processing index
+* configuration file - to provide info about rpc, confirmation config, contract address, abi and startBlock

 ## Install